ultimate271/notes/dastoyevsky/brothers02.01.md

 # Book II.
 An unfortunate Gathering

 ## Chapter I. They Arrive At The Monastery
+_Character:Fyodor Pavlovitch Karamazov_
+_Character:Pyotr Alexandrovitch Miüsov_
+_Character:Pyotr Fomitch Kalganov_
+_Character:Dmitri Fyodorovitch Karamazov_
+_Character(Reference):Ivan Fyodorovitch Karamazov_
+_Character:Alexey Fyodorovitch Karamazov_
+_Character(Insignificant):Maximov_
+_Character(Introduced):A Monk_
+_Character(Reference):Elder Zossima_
+_Character(Reference):Father Superior_
+_Summary:The title is pretty descriptive, the father, two of the sons (Dmitri the eldest is late) and Miüsov (one of the previous caretakers of Dmitri) with a companion new to us named Pyotr Fomitch Kalganov arrive at the monestary.
+They are escroted first by a guy named Maximov, who hands them off to a Monk, who takes them to the hermitage.
+The primary theme of the chapter is bickering between Miüsov and Fyodor._

+### People begin to arrive at the Monestary

+#### We are introduced to a distant relative of Miüsov (the cousin once removed from Dmitri the eldest on his mothers side) named Pyotr Fomitch Kalganov, friend of Alexey
 It was a warm, bright day at the end of August.
 The interview with the elder had been fixed for half‐past eleven, immediately after late mass.
 Our visitors did not take part in the service, but arrived just as it was